Helgate

 To join please choose your preferred starting date from the options listed above, and once you have paid we will be in touch with more details.

-Week 1 | Introduction to clay preparation, a discussion on its material properties and clay types, followed by slab building using soft slabs of clay to make cylindrical forms and freeform slab plates: also adding slip, sgraffito and decorative texture |
+Week 1 | Introduction to clay preparation, a discussion on its material properties and clay types, followed by pinch pots; small handbuilt freeform shapes, also adding slip, sgraffito and decorative texture |

 Week 2 |

-Making pinch pots, smaller handbuilt forms, followed by coil building larger pots.
+Working into 'leather-hard' clay, and refining forms, followed by coil building larger pots.
 A cross cultural look at types of hand building used throughout the world, with different methods used for different contexts and forms |

 Week 3 | An introduction to throwing on the wheel, starting with cylinders |